boulouk/firedex/README.md

 Import the following dependencies:
 - experimental-framework -> numpy, requests, matplotlib, pandas (add the Mininet project as a dependency)
-- sdn-controller -> ryu (mark the _application_ directory as _Sources Root_, add the NetworkX project as a dependency)
+- sdn-controller -> ryu, decorator (mark the _application_ directory as _Sources Root_, add the NetworkX project as a dependency)
 - firedex-coordinator-service -> flask, numpy, requests

 #### FireDeX dynamic dependencies